slindhult/Capstone-1/README.md

 ![Monthly Average Pollutants](https://github.com/slindhult/Capstone-1/blob/master/Images/monthly.jpg?raw=true)

-NO2 is highest in the winter when it is increased by electrical generation to provide heat and is broken down slowly due to limited sunlight.
-Carbon Monoxide also increases in the winter when combustion for heating is increased.
-Ozone follows an opposite trend, peaking in the summer when it's production is increased as more sunlight leads to increased generation from nitrous oxides and volatile organic compounds.
+* NO2 increases in the winter as energy use ramps up and is broken down slowly due to limited sunlight.
+* Carbon Monoxide increases in the winter when combustion for heating is increased.
+* Ozone peaks in the summer when production is increased by sunlight reacting with nitrous oxides and volatile organic compounds.